EMBL-EBI-TSI/ecp-cli/README.md

 stick it in a file and use the `--token` (`-t`) flag to pass it.
 Or export it to the `ECP_TOKEN` environment variable.

-## Side notes for Mac OS X

-#.
-The `python3` is required.
-Installed it with `brew install python` if needed.
-It is a good idea to keep the default version unchanged.
-#.
-Modules `requests` and `yaml` are not installed by default.
-Run `sudo pip3 install requests` and `sudo pip3 install pyyaml` as necessary.

 ## Synopsis

 Main commands are run as `ecp *action* *resource* [*name*]`.
 Leave out the name for `get` actions to get the full list of that resource.